10 Fun Things to Do: Food, Wine, Music & More

-There's an incredible variety of fun activities in vibrant Sonoma County—which makes it difficult to trim a list down to just 10.
+There's an incredible variety of fun activities in vibrant Sonoma County—which makes it difficult to trim a list down to just 10!

 Bearing that in mind, here's a short list of don't-miss picks for special Sonoma County adventures available year-round.

-The state-of-the-art theater, concert hall and lawn performance space has hosted such stars as The Silk Road Ensemble, classical cellist Yo-Yo Ma playing bluegrass with his Goat Road Sessions group, Lyle Lovett, and the Philharmonia Baroque.
+The state-of-the-art theater, concert hall, and lawn performance space has hosted such stars as The Silk Road Ensemble, classical cellist Yo-Yo Ma playing bluegrass with his Goat Road Sessions group, Lyle Lovett, and the Philharmonia Baroque.

-There’s an on-site restaurant with white-cloth service (open on concert evenings or for special events), and you’ve got to love that the center has a recital hall named after the Peanuts character Schroeder in honor of Jeannie and Charles M. Schulz's contributions to the university and ties to the community.
+You've got to love that the center has a recital hall named after the Peanuts character Schroeder in honor of Jeannie and Charles M. Schulz's contributions to the university and ties to the community.

 Luther Burbank Center for the Arts, Santa Rosa

 The Luther Burbank Center for the Arts hosts world-class performances of a wide variety of music, as well as theater, dance, stand-up comedy, and family programming.
 The roster also occasionally features renowned speakers, nationally recognized education programs, contemporary sculpture, and popular community events.

 Graton Resort & Casino, Rohnert Park